vasylsidnenko/swift-ai-api/mcp_server/README.md

 See [SCHEMA.md](./SCHEMA.md) for a detailed architecture diagram and request/response flow of the MCP server.
 Below is a summary:

 ## Changelog

+### 2025-04-27
+- Feature: Added `user_quiz` operation.
+This allows generating a follow-up programming question based on a student's answer and a requested style (expand, pitfall, application, compare).
+See API section for usage and payload details.

 ### 2025-04-24
 - Bugfix: The server now supports requests where only the 'ai' field is sent instead of 'provider' (for example, `{"ai": "openai"}`), using 'ai' as the provider if 'provider' is missing.
 This prevents 400 errors for frontend/backend integration and improves compatibility with various clients.